react-boilerplate/react-boilerplate/docs/general/server-configs.md

 ## Nginx

-Also an `app/.nginx.conf` file is included that does the same on an Nginx server.
+An `app/.nginx.conf` file is included that does the same on an Nginx server.

 ### security